Some of them are outdated & won't give you the new puppy litters or new colt crops.

 Please, serious buyers only!

-Our closest airport is located in Worland, Wyoming
+Our closest airport is located in Worland, Wyoming.

 Lynette Mills

-Cell phone with some reception at home now - 307-272-5509
+Cell phone - 307-272-5509

 or